 - Paddle instruction

-- All food and meal planning (but not the cooking) for the 12 days on the river
+- All food and meal planning (cooking is a shared effort) for the 12 days on the river

 - All transportation costs within BC, including the drive from Vernon BC to Tatogga Lake BC, and charter flight

 - Park Fees

 - Camping fees on drive there and back

 - High-end paddling equipment: canoe, paddle, PFD, large dry-bag or barrel, small dry-bag, safety equipment

 - BONUS: FREE tuition on a 2-day river-canoeing course near Vernon BC, taught by a certified Paddle Canada instructor.
 We offer this feature to support you to brush up on your canoeing skills before the big trip.

 - Road-meals – which include breakfast and lunch on Day 1 and lunch and dinner on Day 12

 - Cooking and cleanup – we all take our turn helping the guides, so it works out to 1 in every 4 days where you help with the task of feeding the group.

 - Personal camping gear, tent, sleeping bag, thermarest – available to rent if you don’t have your own.